 A: No!
-Although some call the practice of forest therapy 'forest bathing', no bathing in water is required!
-The bathing relates to "bathing our senses in the atmosphere of the forest" which is the translation of the Japanese word for the practice, Shinrin Yoku.
+Although some call the practice of Forest Therapy 'Forest Bathing', no bathing in water is required!
+The bathing relates to "bathing your senses in the atmosphere of the forest" which is the translation of the Japanese word for the practice, Shinrin-Yoku.

 Q: Can I come along if I have health or mobility issues?

-A: It depends.
-The walk into the area of the woods that we'll spend our time in is no longer than 10 mins and it's done at regular walking pace.
-Once we're in the forest, if it's uncomfortable for you to stand for longer than 15 mins there are numerous opportunities to sit or lie down, and when moving you don't cover much ground at all, and you always walk very slowly.
-If you use a walking aid and the above sounds doable to you, please do come along.
+A: Probably.
+The walk into the area of the woods that you'll spend your time in is no longer than 10 mins and it's done at regular walking pace.
+Once you're in the forest, if it's uncomfortable for you to stand for longer than 15 mins there are numerous opportunities to sit or lie down, and when moving you don't cover much ground at all, and you always walk very slowly.
+If you use a walking aid and that sounds doable to you, please do come along.
 The second half of the session can be adapted to suit personal mobility requirements.
-If you suffer from hayfever or asthma then it might be worth checking out the venue beforehand to see how you go.
+If you suffer from hay fever or asthma then it might be worth checking out the venue beforehand to see how you feel.
 Contact me with any questions regarding health and mobility.
 Note: Queen Elizabeth Country Park does not suit those with health and mobility issues as the site is on a slope and it's quite a long walk in to the woods.

 Q: Are there toilets available?

-A: Probably not, but maybe!
+A: Probably not, but maybe.
 A nature pee can be considered as part of the experience; think of it as 'giving something back' as the nutrients are good for the soil and plants!
 The country parks all have toilets available on site but they might be some way from your location.

 A: They are both terms used to describe Shinrin-Yoku which is a Japanese term that translates to "bathing your senses in the atmosphere of the forest".

 Q: Why should I come to your walk when access to the forest is free?